BundleProject/Bundle/README.md

-# Forgery Client - Updater
+# Forgery Utilities
-A Minecraft Tweaker that updates resource packs and forge mods invisibly.
+A Minecraft Tweaker that updates resource packs and forge mods invisibly while providing other utilities such as anonymous statistics and managing game files.